nemanjarogic/DesignPatternsLibrary/README.md

 Compare the output from the console with the code for the chosen design pattern.\
 Repeat!

-The solution can be run using either `.NET 5` (choose .NET 5 [branch](https://github.com/nemanjarogic/DesignPatternsLibrary/tree/dotnet-5) or [release](https://github.com/nemanjarogic/DesignPatternsLibrary/releases/tag/v5.0.0)) or `.NET 6` (the default option).
+The solution is configured to use `.NET 8` as the default option.
+However, if for some reason you want to use older versions, `.NET 5` and `.NET 6` are supported via branches or releases.

 ### Afterword

 For learning more about design patterns, I highly recommend:
 - Visiting [Refactoring.Guru](https://refactoring.guru/) website for amazing content about design patterns
 - Reading the `Head First Design Patterns: A Brain-Friendly Guide` book
 - Watching courses about design patterns available on various learning platforms.
-The idea for this repository has been born after watching [Design Patterns Library course](https://www.pluralsight.com/courses/patterns-library) created by `Steve Smith, Robert Horvick, Brian Lagunas, David Starr, Keith Sparkjoy, Niraj Bhatt, Glenn Block, Scott Allen, John Brown and Donald Belcham`.
+The idea for this repository was born after watching [Design Patterns Library course](https://www.pluralsight.com/courses/patterns-library) created by `Steve Smith, Robert Horvick, Brian Lagunas, David Starr, Keith Sparkjoy, Niraj Bhatt, Glenn Block, Scott Allen, John Brown and Donald Belcham`.
 - Visiting blogs like [ExceptionNotFound](https://exceptionnotfound.net/), [Ardalis](https://ardalis.com/blog) or [Enterprise Craftsmanship](https://enterprisecraftsmanship.com/posts)

-The examples that are used to demonstrate design patterns usage are a mix of my own ideas and ideas adapted from various resources (some of them are mentioned above).
+The examples that are used to demonstrate design patterns usage are a mix of my ideas and ideas adapted from various resources (some of them are mentioned above).